 19 Main Street

-BUSINESS CLOSED – While The Country Bistro’s atmosphere is simple, its delicious fare will not disappoint.
+While The Country Bistro has a simple atmosphere, its delicious fare will not disappoint.
 The wheat berry tabouli with feta cheese is especially delightful.
 This small, charming bistro in the heart of Salisbury’s shopping area also has a full service bar.
 Irresistible desserts.
 Catering and takeout are available.
 Reservations suggested.

 10 Academy Street

-Reservations are a must if you want to experience excellent food at one of the area’s most popular, well-reputed restaurants.
+Reservations are a must if you want to experience the excellent food at one of the area’s most popular, well-reputed restaurants, The Woodland.
 The menu is extensive and varied (for a thrill, try the sushi).
 Fun bar scene.
 Impeccable service.

 192 Sharon Road

-Flavorful and lean grass-fed beef as well as pork and chickens are available at this well reputed farm located on scenic Salmon Kill Road.
+Flavorful and lean grass-fed beef as well as pork and chickens are available at the well reputed Whippoorwill Farm, located on scenic Salmon Kill Road.
 No hormones or antibiotics are used.
 The beef is dry aged for full flavor and tenderness, then vacuum wrapped and frozen for freshness.
 They now accept credit cards.
 Call ahead to check when they are open.

 189 Salmon Kill Road